xaviatourtravel/xavira/docs/05-design-language.md

 Cards never exist for decoration.

-Every card represents a meaningful object.
+Each card represents a meaningful object.

 Conversation